soderstrom-rikard/soderstrom-rikard.github.io/source/git/publishing-sphinx-generated-docs-on-github-pages.rst

   git init github-user.github.io
   cd github-user.github.io

 After that, add your remote for your github repo.
-Create an empty commit and push it.
+Create an empty commit and push it [#GITHUB_PAGES]_.

 .. code-block:: bash